-RetroBuoy installed on a Platform complex in the North Sea to extend the life of the jackets
+RetroBuoy™ installed on a platform complex in the North Sea to extend the life of the jackets

 With the wide variety of installation locations and environmental conditions, there is no “one size fits all” for offshore projects.
-However, what can be done is take a proven design principle and product such as the Deepwater RetroBuoy anode sled and customise it to the unique challenges of different projects across the globe.
+However, what can be done is take a proven design principle and product such as the Deepwater RetroBuoy and customise it to the unique challenges of different projects across the globe.
 The Deepwater RetroBuoy is a 500 Amp ICCP anode sled that houses tethered mixed-metal oxide coated titanium anode tubes in buoyant floats.
 This keeps the anode elements in the seawater and prevents them from being covered in silt, which would reduce their effectiveness and hence the total current output of the sled.
-The RetroBuoy is powered using a single power cable with the anode tubes connected to a central pressure compensated junction box in the centre of the RetroBuoy.
-For the Leman Alpha project, the unique challenge was the strong tidal currents of shallow water, in this case 35 m.
+The RetroBuoy is powered using a single power cable with the anode tubes connected to a central pressure-compensated junction box in the centre of the RetroBuoy.
+For the Leman Alpha project, the unique challenge was the strong 35m shallow-water tidal current.
 After an in-depth analysis, it was concluded that the RetroBuoy would experience water flow and seabed movement higher than any previous location it has been installed.
-The solution was to dramatically increase the weight from the standard 3600 kg to 9200 kg, lower the centre of gravity to make it more stable on the seabed, and to add a secondary set of float tethers to reduce the movement of the anode modules.
-Figure 2: Deepwater’s RetroBuoy remote anode sled being over boarded Another challenge was the seabed cable being affected by the sea currents and the rolling sandbanks.
-After reviewing different options including increasing the size and weight of the cable, it was determined that it would be necessary to cover the entire length of cable on the seabed with concrete mattresses which provided stability and cable protection.
-Additional mattresses were positioned around the RetroBuoy to prevent scour.
-The mattresses were rationalised to a size of 6 m by 2 m and the chosen solution was the FLXMAT system
+The solution was to dramatically increase the weight from the standard 3600 kg to 9200 kg, lower the centre of gravity to make it more stable on the seabed and add a secondary set of float tethers to reduce the movement of the anode modules.

 A total of 94 concrete mattresses were required for the project.
 The concrete mattress installation frame was able to “fast lift” these onto the installation vessel in batches of five to save time during the vessel load out.
 Two installation frames were provided so that while one was being used to install a mattress subsea, the second frame could be prepared for lifting the next mattress.
-This arrangement, in combination with the frames quick release mechanism, allowed individual mattresses to be installed subsea on the cable in as quickly as 20 minutes.
+This arrangement, in combination with the frame’s quick release mechanism, allowed individual mattresses to be installed subsea in as quickly as 20 minutes.

 No related download nodes